Contact Center Experts

 Christine James highlights the importance of service in customer retention in a story for Business.com.

 When people switch companies, they don’t do it for fun.
-They do because they are not satisfied with their previous experience.
+They do this because they are not satisfied with their previous experience.
 A drop in return customers is a major sign that your customer service is failing.

 Customer retention was the driver for Calyx Flowers choosing us to manage its customer service.